coda/packs-sdk/docs/reference/sdk/interfaces/core.ProgressBarSchema.md

 • `Optional` **minimum**: `string` \| `number`

-The minimum value selectable by this progress bar.
+The minimum value selectable by this progress bar (supports number or formula).

 ___